OpenOLAT/OpenOLAT-gatling/README.md

 OpenOlat crash with 8000 users due to a deadlock in the LegacyHiLoAlgorithmOptimizer (used to generate primary keys)
 - With 8000 users: 280 queries/s, some errors due to courses with glossaries, connection timeout (<5500), avg. < 18.9s, 99% < 60.0s, ramp in 60s, thinks 5s (logout too), 96 db connections, IO

+2024-02-29: Configuration for OpenOlat 19.0 alpha, update to Gatling 3.10, chat, rating, comment, lectures, assessment modes, UIBK like...
+- With 1000 users: 120 queries/s, some errors due to courses with glossaries, avg. = 0.05s, 99% < 0.5s, ramp in 60s, thinks 5s (logout too), 96 db connections, IO
+- With 2000 users: 120 queries/s, some errors due to courses with glossaries, avg. = 1.43s, 99% < 6.4s, ramp in 60s, thinks 5s (logout too), 96 db connections, IO
+- With 4000 users: 290 queries/s, some errors due to courses with glossaries, avg. = 6.98s, 99% < 26s, ramp in 60s, thinks 5s (logout too), 96 db connections, IO
+- With 6000 users: 276 queries/s, some errors due to glossaries and timeout,  avg. = 14.6s, 99% < 52s, ramp in 60s, thinks 5s (logout too), 96 db connections, IO